 Accommodations provide equal access to education for students with disabilities.
 Students registered with the Office of Disability Services are approved various reasonable and appropriate accommodations based on their current functional limitations.
+Accommodations are determined on a case-by-case basis and an accommodation cannot alter the learning outcomes of the course.
 Please see accommodation descriptions below: